rodrigokroll/zeek_globalwhitelist/README.md

 Advantages:<br />
 <br />
 .
 Easy to manage whitelists.
 Whitelists are all configured in one simple file<br />
 .
-No need to change bro scripts<br />
+Less changes on bro scripts<br />
 .
 Avoid accidental errors changing scripts<br />
 .
 Add and remove items from the whitelist in real-time.
 No need to restart bro<br />